sgoeschl/presentations/javameetup/openapi/slides/openapi.md

 * `hideGenerationTimestamp` to keep you and Git

-^ Generated server code can used in production Generated code may be formatted and put under version control
+^ Generated server code can used in production Generated code may be formatted and put under version control.

 ---

-## Generated APIs
+### Generated APIs

 ```
 src/main/java/com/github/sgoeschl/openapi/demo/rest/api